 Consider a room re-do

-If you have been sharing your bed with your child for some time, it might be especially difficult to get him back in his own room.
-To make the move back into his own space a positive one, suggest a room makeover.
+If you have been sharing your bed with your child for some time, getting him back in his own room might be challenging.

-Let your child choose a new color for the room and repaint it, adding wall decals of his or her favorite TV show or book characters.
+Let your child choose a new color for the room and repaint it, adding wall decals of their favorite TV show or book characters.

 Spend time in the room during the day